Forthcoming

 Drive Safely, Analog.
 September/October 2020 issue.
 Or as I like to think of it, first blood.
 It takes place, in my head, down my block at the corner.
 The third story accepted from the 2019 Codex contest Weekend Warrior.
 I have to thank the anonymous Codexian who suggested I send it to Analog.
 And check out all the reviews when you get when your story’s in a major.
 It got a “Nice ending!” on SF Revu.
 It got a great review on Tangent Online!
 On Goodreads, readers who mention it give it a 3/5, a Good+ and an A.

 The Tube Worm, NewMyths.com.
 A fun little story about what life would be like if we didn’t face any predators.
 Parents would still be passive-aggressive, though.
+UPDATE!
+The story’s been chose for republication in the Best of NewMyths Anthologies Volume 5, The Growers, which will be out in Fall 2024.
+It’s also up for a Reader’s choice award.

 See Something, Say Something, Kanstellation.
 What would a college history test look like in the white nationalist dictatorship America is becoming?